These Standards of Practice (SOPs) and have been approved by InterNACHI.

 1. access road and driveway surfacing material and maintenance protocol;

-8. the general property fuels of concern (type and general density);
+8. the property fuels of concern (type and general density);

-10. and verify the presence or absence of an approved water source for firefighting;
+9. the presence or absence of a water source approved for firefighting

-13. the presence of potential hazards (combustible gas/liquid fuel tanks, hazardous chemicals, etc.);
+12. the presence of onsite potential hazards (combustible gas/liquid fuel tanks, hazardous chemicals, etc.);

 Photo-document: